Learn French at CLE: morning classes and levels

-CLE integrates into the organisation of its courses the research done by the Council of Europe in the “Common European Framework of Reference for Languages”.
-This guideline aims to provide a method for assessing and teaching that applies to all languages across Europe.
-Six different levels have been defined and are becoming widely accepted as the European standard for language competences.
+CLE integrates into the organisation of its courses the framework put together by the Council of Europe known as the “Common European Framework of Reference for Languages” (CEFRL).
+This framework provides a uniform evaluation method for the learning of languages across Europe.
+It provides for the following six levels of language-learning proficiency:

-- A1 and A2 designed for an elementary user,
+- A1 and A2 relate to the elementary user;

-- B1 and B2 designed for the independent user,
+- B1 and B2 relate to the independent user; and

-- C1 and C2 for the experienced user.
+- C1 and C2 relate to the proficient user.

-This guides our teachers with their educational objectives.
+This framework guides our teachers in setting their teaching objectives.

-Whilst we work on all four competencies (namely understanding written French, understanding spoken French, writing French and speaking French) are all taught but priority is given to speaking French.
-At all levels, you will develop a knowledge of grammar and vocabulary and you will study the sound and written form of words.
-Thanks to a variety of relevant materials, you will become familiar with the language used in various different situations and discover more about French culture.
+Whilst we work on all four competencies (namely understanding written French, understanding spoken French, writing French and speaking French), we prioritise the speaking of French.
+At all levels, you will develop your knowledge of grammar and vocabulary and you will study the sound and written form of words.
+Using a range of original materials, you will become familiar with the language used in various different situations and discover more about French culture.

-Each week, you will receive a program outlining the content of your course.
+Each week, you will receive a detailed program outlining the content of your course.

-The objective for complete beginners is to reach beginners level A1.
-At this stage you are able to understand very simple phrases about daily life if someone speaks to you slowly and clearly.
-You know how to introduce yourself, to describe your work, your family and your environment and to talk about your tastes and your hobbies and to describe your past.
+The objective for complete beginners is to reach beginners’ level A1.
+At this stage, you are able to understand very simple sentences about daily life if someone speaks to you slowly and clearly.
+You know how to introduce yourself, to describe your work, your family and your environment and to talk about your tastes, your hobbies and events in your past.
 You can write a postcard.
-Your ability allows you to respond to simple and practical things.
+Your skills allow you to respond to simple and practical things.

 Elementary level A2